 Message from Dr. Rebecca Yegon

-The department of LWM is, therefore, the department of choice.
-Welcome all and join the winning team in training, research and extension service provision to humanity.
+Welcome to the department of Land and water management, the leading team in training, research and extension in service to humanity

 Dr. Rebecca Yegon,